ukidiscs2026/discs2026/_pages/info.md

 ### *Dinner/Restaurants*

-There are a plethora of restaurants near the city centre (i.e. within a 5-10 minute walk from the Sentae Hosue) catering to all tastes and dietary requirements.
+There are a plethora of restaurants near the city centre (i.e. within a 5-10 minute walk from the Senate Hosue) catering to all tastes and dietary requirements.

 ## Local Interest {#Local}
 Cambridge is a vibrant tourist destination, with many things to see and do.
 Some of the more popular activities are listed below: